mccurdyc/crain/README.md

 Language-agnostic project construction from opinionated, composable templates.

+crain differs from, say GitHub templates, in that a primary goal crain is composability of templates from (in the future) arbitrary targets, while GitHub templates are more focused on providing an all-encompassing template for a new project or repository.

 ### Goals

 My goal with this project, specifically with the templates is to "document"